BroadbandForum/obudpst/README.md

 are sufficiently synchronized, else it merely reflects the difference in the clocks (and could be negative).
 This value is in milliseconds.
 - IntfMbps : The client interface Mbps when the `-E intf` option is used.
+- IntfMbpsAlt : The client interface Mbps for the alternate direction.
 - RTTTxTime : The transmit timestamp used for RTT (Round-Trip Time) measurements and carried from the load receiver to the load sender in the periodic status feedback messages.